 This ESMP has been prepared before the Contract award, and therefore, certain mitigations, which are dependent upon the methodology chosen by any Contractor to deliver the project, could not be specified in it.
 For example, haulage routes are dependent upon the exact campsite locations chosen by the Contractor.
 Therefore, it is required that the Contractor shall prepare site-specific plans before mobilization and implement the plans described below with the help of mitigation measures.
-Once approved by the CSC Environment Specialist &PIU, these documents will become part of SSEMP for the Contract.
-Sample C-ESMPs have been annexed (refer to Annexure VI to X).
+Once approved by the CSC Environment Specialist & PIU, these documents will become part of the Contract.
+Sample C-ESMP have been annexed (Annecure VI to X) at the end of the report.